-Many of the actions in this Strategy will assist Council in adhere to the IAP2 public participation spectrum.
+Many of the actions in this strategy will assist Council to adhere to this spectrum.

-AHAWKESBURY CITY COUNCIL OLUNTEER

-Increasing level of community engagement

-LEVELS OF PUBLIC PARTICIPATION

-EXAMPLES

-INFORM

-To provide the community with the information to assist them in understanding the problems, alternatives and/or solutions; to keep the community informed of the issue and decision.

-- Fact sheets

-- Newsletters

-- Website

-- Open houses

-CONSULT

-To obtain input on issues, draft documents and/ or decisions; to acknowledge and consider public concerns.

-- Public comment

-- Focus group

-- Survey

-- Comment form

-To work directly with the community to determine public concerns and opinions and ensure that these are directly reflected in the alternatives developed and the decisions made.

-- Workshops

-- World cafe

-- Deliberate polling

-COLLABORATE

-To work in partnership with the community on each aspect of the decision making process, including understanding of the issue, developing alternatives and identifying the solution.

-- Community advisory group - Participatory decision making

-EMPOWER

-To fuller delegate control of the decision making process to the community; Council participates in this process as one of the stakeholders and works with the community to implement the decision.
+Levels of public participation Examples nent Inform To provide the community with information to assist them in understanding the problems, alternatives and/or solutions; to keep the community informed of the issue and decision.
+Fact sheets Newsletters Website Open houses ity engagen ← Consult To obtain input on issues, draft documents and/or decisions; to acknowledge and consider public concerns.
+Public comment Focus group Survey Comment form asing level of community engagement Involve To work directly with the community to determine public concerns and opinions and ensure that these are directly reflected in the alternatives developed and the decisions made.
+Workshops World cafe Deliberate polling ncreasing leve Collaborate To work in partnership with the community on each aspect of the decision making process, including understanding of the issue, development alternatives and identifying the solution.
+Communities advisory groupParticipatory decision making Inc Empower To fuller delegate control of the decision making process to the community; Council participates in this process as one of the stakeholders and works with the community to implement the decision.
+Citizen juriesBallotsTownrepresentativegroups

-- Citizen juries

-- Ballots

-- Town representative groups

-- Residents panel

-- Deliberate democracy

-KEY INITIATIVE 1
+Key Initiative 1